 Therapists at Le Spa work with Shiseido, and the exclusive La Foret range, created by Dr Bullens.
 Beauty treatments start from 15 euros.

 The mud massage costs 129 euros, and that is for 85 minutes of pure relaxation, while the classic body wrap lasts 90 minutes and costs 99 euros.

 Food and Drink

 There are two restaurants at La Butte Aux Bois.
 Le Bistrot offers a simpler dining experience for breakfast, lunch, and dinner, but there’s no doubt that the Michelin-starred La Source steals the show.
-In fact, Chef Ralf Berendsen is likely to earn La Source a second Michelin star, to add to its three Gault Millau awards.

 The food at La Source, leaves your taste buds wanting more.
 My mouthwatering tasting menu included hamachi and North Sea crab, turbot with finger limes, lamb cooked in green spices with ricotta, and a chocolate and raspberry dessert, the flavours of which exploded on my palate.
 The dishes at La Source appeal to your other senses, too – the different ways the food are combined and presented is amazing to watch.